This resource was created in collaboration with interACT. Find out more at: interactadvocates.org

 1. Remember the “I”

 The “I” doesn’t stand for invisible.
 LGBTQI+ is the acronym for the expansive community we call Trans and Queer, but the “I” is rarely talked about.
 I stands for Intersex, and GSA Network believes that GSA clubs need to be aware and supportive of ALL issues that impact our community.

 Action: Make sure your GSA is using inclusive language and acronyms like LGBTQI+

 2. Educate Your GSA About Intersex Identities

-Your GSA can use resources from groups like interACT Youth to learn and understand more about intersex identities.
-Buzzfeed produced a video called “What It’s Like to be Intersex” and interACT has a viewing guide your GSA can use for discussion which is on the back of this resource.
+Your GSA can use resources from groups like interACT to learn and understand more about intersex identities.
+Buzzfeed produced a video called “What It’s Like to be Intersex” and interACT has an informative brochure and FAQ your GSA can use to start a discussion.

-Action: Have your GSA read these resources and watch the Buzzfeed video
+Action: Have your GSA check out these resources and watch the Buzzfeed video

 3. Look at your GSA’s Vision